soujvnunes/virtual-exhibition/README.md

   const myComponent = <MyComponent>;
   ```

-  **Classes** on cascade stylesheet **modules** are named with just a word, because _Create React App_ will generate a unique name on render.
-In case importing them as css modules, should always be imported as _cssModules_ as:
+  **Classes** on cascade stylesheet **modules** are named with just a word, because [Create React App](https://github.com/facebook/create-react-app) will generate a unique name on render.
+In case importing them as css modules, should always be imported as _cssModules_, following:

   ```css
   /* example for a index.module.css from MyComponent */